Anthony Miller (wide receiver, born 1994): 2018

-Miller was drafted by the Chicago Bears in the second round, 51st overall, of the 2018 NFL Draft.
+Miller was selected by the Chicago Bears in the second round, 51st overall, of the 2018 NFL draft.
 He was the sixth wide receiver to be selected that year.

-In his NFL debut against the Green Bay Packers in the season opener, he had two receptions for 14 yards in the 24–23 defeat on NBC Sunday Night Football.
-In the following game, a 24–17 victory over the Seattle Seahawks on Monday Night Football, he recorded his first professional touchdown reception.
+In his NFL debut against the Green Bay Packers in the season opener, he had two receptions for 14 yards in the 24–23 defeat.
+In the following game, a 24–17 victory over the Seattle Seahawks, he recorded his first professional touchdown reception.
 The third game of the year against the Arizona Cardinals saw Miller catch four passes for 35 yards, but he left the game early with a dislocated shoulder.

 On October 14, caught a 29-yard touchdown pass against the Miami Dolphins, his second of the season, in the 31–28 overtime loss.
 Two weeks later, Miller caught three passes for 37 yards and a touchdown, his third of the season, against the New York Jets.
 In Week 10 against the Detroit Lions, Miller caught five passes for 122 yards and a touchdown.
 The Bears won the game by a score of 34–22.

 In Week 13 against the New York Giants, Miller caught the game-tying touchdown pass in regulation on a trick play: quarterback Chase Daniel tossed the ball to tight end Trey Burton, who then tossed it to running back Tarik Cohen, who threw it to Miller for the touchdown.
 Miller's touchdown sent the game into overtime, tied 27–27.
 Unfortunately, the Bears lost to the Giants in overtime 30–27 after the Bears failed to convert a fourth down in overtime.

 In Week 16 against the San Francisco 49ers, Miller was ejected after he got in a fight with safety Marcell Harris.
 Miller attacked Harris after he hit quarterback Mitchell Trubisky as he was sliding to the ground.
 In addition, fellow Bears wide receiver Josh Bellamy and 49ers cornerback Richard Sherman were ejected from the game.
 Before he was ejected, he had three catches for 24 yards and a touchdown.
 The Bears won the game 14–9.

 Miller finished his rookie season with 33 catches for 423 yards and seven touchdowns.
 His seven touchdowns led the team and were the most by a Bears rookie since Willie Gault had seven in 1983; he also ranked second in the league among rookie receivers behind the Atlanta Falcons' Calvin Ridley.
 He received an overall grade of 60.6 from Pro Football Focus in 2018, which ranked as the 92nd-highest grade among all qualifying wide receivers.